 [TR_SOMEIP_00505] [In this section SOME/IP-SD in cases of errors (e.g. lost or corrupted packets) is discussed.
-This may also be understood as rationale for the mechanisms used and the configuration possible. |
+This is also be understood as rationale for the mechanisms used and the configuration possible.]

-[TR_SOMEIP_00506] Soft State Protocol:

-SOME/IP-SD was designed as soft state protocol, that means that entries come with a lifetime and need to be referesh to stay valid (this can be turned off by setting the TTL to the maximum value).

-Using cyclic Offer Service entries and the TTL as aging mechanism SOME/IP-SD can cope with many different cases of errors.
+[TR_SOMEIP_00506] [Soft State Protocol: SOME/IP-SD was designed as soft state protocol, that means that entries come with a lifetime and need to be refreshed to stay valid (setting the TTL to the maximum value shall turn this off).
+Using cyclic Offer Service entries and the TTL as aging mechanism SOME/IP-SD shall cope with many different cases of errors.
 Some examples: